 Safari has been around for many years, initially on the Mac since 2003, then more recently available the Iphone, Ipod Touch and Windows.

 The soon to be released Safari 4 is leading the field with new and inventive features, such as a “Top Sites” tool to display the user’s most visited sites in a 3D world and Cover Flow, a feature of Mac OS X. For the Windows version, Safari adopted a native Windows theme, rather than the previous Mac OS look employed.
 Safari 4 is expected to be out in the middle of 2009, but the feature list is available here

 The Opera Software company claims that Opera is “the fastest browser on Earth.”
 Opera too has the best support for some advanced design features and also implements built-in tabbed browsing, pop-up blocking, fraud protection, a download manager and BitTorrent client, a search bar, and a web feed aggregator.
-Opera comes with an e-mail client called Opera Mail and an IRC chat client built in, be sure to check it out
+Opera comes with an e-mail client called Opera Mail and an IRC chat client built in.

 The future for browsers